 Full-Time Employment Pros

-Employers take care of their full-time employees—health insurance, taxes, paid time off—and depending on the quality of the company, that list might go on and on.
+Employers take care of their full-time employees—health insurance, taxes, paid vacation—and depending on the quality of the company, that list might go on and on.
 Having a company to lean on for these things is perhaps the biggest pro of being a full-time employee vs. being a freelancer.

 Working freelance means that you might not always know when you'll land a new client.
 Employees don't have these concerns because the work is always there.
 A consistent paycheck is always there.
 Consistency and security are massive pros for people with full-time jobs.